The Northeast Basketmakers Guild is holding

 at Sunrise Park, Suffield CT

-Our 30th Summer Retreat will be a day packed with basket weaving and fun in a wooded lakeside setting.
+Our 31st Summer Retreat will be a day packed with basket weaving and fun in a wooded lakeside setting.
 We look forward to seeing you and hope you will enjoy getting together with new and old friends in person and weave a fabulous basket.
-We will observe the venue and Connecticut’s COVID related mask and social distancing requirments.

-We encourage our students to join the Guild.
-Guild members pay a discounted class fee.
-A person 16 years and younger accompanying an NBG member may attend a class paying the member fee.
-Class fees will be returned if notice is given more than 2 weeks in advance.
-If a cancellation is received within 2 weeks of the retreat, the weaver can arrange postage fees with the teacher to receive the basket kit by mail.
+Registration is free for NBG members, and only $10 per class for non-members.
+Children 16 and under who attend with an NBG member will not pay a registration fee (sign up for both classes under the NBG member’s account).
+Basket fees will be returned if notice is given before July 11.
+If a cancellation is received within 3 weeks of the retreat, the weaver can arrange postage fees with the teacher to receive the basket kit by mail.
 We encourage everyone to use the online registration and payment.
-Please log into the website before you place your order.

-At this time, the park does not have any COVID restrictions; Connecticut recommends vaccination, social distancing and masks only if someone is unvaccinated.
+Currently, the park does not have any COVID restrictions; Connecticut recommends vaccination.
+Social distancing and masks are also recommended.

 You can pay for your classes with a credit card through PayPal (you do not need to have a PayPal account) or you can make out a check to “NBG” and mail it to:

-We have three great teachers joining us for this event:
+We have four great teachers joining us for this event: